Cellular Decision Making

 About our Research

-Our goal is to decode the general principles behind cellular plasticity at
+Our goal is to decode the molecular mechanisms underlying cellular decision-making at

-1. the single-cell level, by looking at the interaction between gene expression and chromatin spatial organization during cell identity changes
+1. the single-cell level, by looking at the interaction between gene expression and chromatin spatial organization during decision making

 Cells in the embryo have the remarkable ability to self-organize in complex spatial patterns.
 One of the first patterns to form determines where the anterior and the posterior region will be, and its establishment is controlled by a set of cells that migrate together and mark the anterior region.

-We analyze single-cell multi-omic data and, based on these, develop physical models to get insights into the mechanisms underlying the formation of the anterior-posterior axis in mouse embryos.
-This will help us understand how embryos get their shape right and how cellular signaling induces the ‘right’ cell identity.
+We use machine learning and artificial intelligence to analyze experimental data and, based on this, develop physical models to get insights into the mechanisms underlying the formation of the anterior-posterior axis.
+This will help us understand how embryos get their shape right and how cellular signalling influences the ‘right’ cell fate.

 The Scialdone Lab